 Given all the advantages that we just covered, let’s take a look into what types of digital real estate stand to make the most money.

 Now, it goes without saying that, when it comes to digital real estate investments, buying domains and building websites is relatively the easiest route to go.

 Each of these business models have the potential to make a good amount of money if done right.
 Think of these websites as a small restaurant that you’ve just purchased.
 Each restaurant has customers and a crew to run things.
 The one thing that you have to do is come in a make sure that everything keeps running like normal.

-Of course, as with any business, you can make whatever change to the website that you want to make, but don’t do overboard.
+Of course, as with any business, you can make whatever change to the website that you want to make, but don’t go overboard.
 Just keep in mind that it’s still a business that was doing the work perfectly before you bought it.
 So don’t re-invent the wheel.

-Also, there are a lot of websites that aren’t built out yet that has a good amount of profit potential.
+Also, there are a lot of websites that aren’t built out yet that have a good amount of profit potential.
 Think of these as “stores” that are empty but in an area with a lot of people walking by it.

 Now, these domains may be hard to find, but if you do find one and partner it up with the right business, then you can see a really good ROI.

 But in order to make money it’s gonna take investing in your business, which means you’re gonna have to come up with ways to get people to come to your “store”.

 Next to buying domains, building websites is the most basic type of digital real estate investment.
 If you can get lots of website traffic, then you become very attractive to other investors and venture capitalists.